 Answer -- The Nebraska Commission for the Deaf and Hard of Hearing (NCDHH) houses Nebraska's most extensive Media Center covering all aspects of hearing loss and deafness.
 Check what’s available on our web site, or visit the Lincoln office.
 A maximum of two videos and/or two books may be checked out for up to three weeks.

-Answer -- A NCDHH Field Representative in your area will have the name and contact information of your local regional program coordinator.
+Answer -- A NCDHH Advocacy Specialist in your area will have the name and contact information of your local regional program coordinator.

 Answer -- Nebraska recognizes national certifications from both the Registry of Interpreters for the Deaf, and the National Association of the Deaf.
-NCDHH also administers the statewide assessment, the Quality Assurance Screening Test (QAST).
+NCDHH also recognizes levels 4 & 5 of the QAST.
 Nebraska legislature has passed a law that requires interpreters have a minimum certification level to qualify for licensure.
 View our rules and regulations.
 Licenses are issued and maintained from the NCDHH Lincoln office.

-Answer -- Contact the deaf organization in your area, regional programs, and your local NCDHH Field Representative to let them know your services are available.
+Answer -- Contact the deaf organization in your area, regional programs, and your local NCDHH Advocacy Specialist to let them know your services are available.

 Answer -- Interpreters may work in various settings like schools, colleges, for private companies or even themselves.
 An interpreter who works in a school will be paid a set wage that has been pre-arranged.
 Private practice interpreters or free-lance interpreters are interpreters that work for themselves.
 Each of them will set their own hourly wage depending upon the job and their qualification.
 Someone who is employed by a company and is a certified interpreter may interpret for their employer on or off the job and their wage would be something contracted between the interpreter and the employer.
 A private practice interpreter tends to have a higher hourly wage than someone who works in the educational setting.
 The reason for this is because a private practice interpreter is responsible for their own health/dental insurance and is not allotted sick time or vacation days.
 So, in conclusion, there is not a set amount an American Sign Language interpreter will make per year.
 It is on a case-by-case basis depending on what type of interpreter they are and how qualified they are.